chaosAD/ARM-BlinkyLED/README.md

 ```
 rake hw:release[project/Blinky.coproj]
 ```
-Similarly, if there arem any `coproj` files in the current directory, you need to specify which one `coproj` file to be used for building.
+Similarly, if there are many `coproj` files in the current directory, you need to specify which one `coproj` file to be used for building.

 Flash
 =====